idm-robotics/personal-robot/README.md

 This is refactored code with implemented class for a joint: https://gist.githubusercontent.com/ExMiracle/65e49ace7343694eb7de1e7af042bbaa/raw/75f812391587d4065932c5b901c619cb4f203502/gist

-#TODO: Denis, upload our urdf file to the repository.
+### TODO: Denis, upload our urdf and meshes files to the repository.
 If possible, upload whole robot folder.